 Following this ruling, and considering the heavy requirements of the American tax administration toward foreign banks, many French banks are reluctant to open a bank account to US citizens.
-Nonetheless, it doesn’t mean it is impossible to open an account as American in France, it can, however, be more difficult.
+Nonetheless, it doesn’t mean it is impossible to open an account as an American in France, it can, however, be more difficult.

 Following the lifting of sanctions and restrictions imposed by the United Nations and the European Union to Iran, still, many European banks continue to refuse to provide services to Iranians.
 However, there is an evident trend of fading of such obstacles as European banks start improving their communication with Iranian banks.
 However it seems this situation has been improving in the past year, but it can remain a challenge in some traditional French banks.

 Face-to-face banking is still very common in France, even though new banking offers are currently disrupting the traditional French banking market.
 High street banks usually require you to be physically present at the local French branch to open your French account.

 Some high-street banks have an online portal in English such as BNP Paribas or HSBC.
 A non-resident even has the possibility of opening a french bank account online with HSBC directly online just by providing proof of ID and a recent French proof of address, a great feature for expats!

 Other French banks do not have English online banking but will have English speaking bankers.
 It is a case by case basis, so I advise you to go to your nearest French bank and ask them if they have any English speaking client advisors before choosing a bank because the website is translated in English.

 Britline is a British bank partnering with the French Bank Crédit Agricole is also a good option for UK citizens relocating to France.
 The whole bank account opening process can be done online and in English.
 Their service is only available to residents of the UK, Ireland, and France.